odoo/documentation/accounting/localizations/france/vat-anti-fraud.rst

 in France and DOM-TOM.
 This new legislation stipulates certain criteria concerning the inalterability, security, storage and archiving of sales data.
-These legal requirements are implemented in Odoo, version 9 onward, through an add-on and a certificate of conformity to download.
+These legal requirements are implemented in Odoo, version 9 onward, through a module and a certificate of conformity to download.

 Is my company required to use an anti-fraud software?
 =====================================================